grnhse/greenhouse-api-docs/source/includes/webhooks/_candidate_events.md

 ## Candidate deleted

-This web hook will fire when a candidate or prospect is deleted from Greenhouse.
+This webhook will fire when a candidate or prospect is deleted from Greenhouse.
 This occurs when the Harvest delete candidate methods are used, when a candidate is merged into another candidate, when a candidate is deleted in the application, and once for each candidate in a bulk delete operation.
-Deleting a candidate will cause other deletes within Greenhouse but we will not fire an individual web hook for those deletions.
+Deleting a candidate will cause other deletes within Greenhouse but we will not fire an individual webhook for those deletions.
 In the case of the applications that this delete causes, we will include an array of those Application IDs that will be removed from Greenhouse.

 ```json
 {